icholy/ember-brunch/README.md

+# Warning

+I've stopped using ember and am no longer maintaining this repository.
+If someone is maintaining an up to date ember skeleton, let me know and I'll link to it here.

 # Brunch with Ember

 This is a simple ember skeleton for [Brunch](http://brunch.io/) with working and up to date **handlebars template pre-compilng** :)

 ## Getting started